 Celebrate: Whether or not your team makes it to the National Finals Competition, all competing students should be incredibly proud of themselves!
 They have learnt invaluable skills and hopefully discovered exciting education and career pathways they were not aware of before.

-The goal of CyberTaipan is to have as many teams as possible take part in the competition.
+The goal of CyberTaipan is to have as many teams as possible take part in the competition, no matter where in Australia they are.
 We understand that some schools and organisations do not have as much access to equipment as others, so technical specifications have been kept to a minimum.
 In every round except the National Finals competition, teams can participate from any location.
 Many teams participate at their school, their organisational headquarters (e.g scout hall), or a library.

 If you have any questions concerning 64-bit system requirements or need help please read the hardware and software requirements below or contact the CyberTaipan Program Office at email@example.com